lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/running-the-bitstream-builder-on-windows.rst

 .. _beagleV-fire-gateware-builder:

-How to build the BeagleV-Fire gateware builder (bitstream-builder) on Windows
+How to build the BeagleV-Fire Gateware on Windows
 #############################################################################

 Introduction